Azure-Samples/app-service-mobile-dotnet-todo-list-files/readme.md

 2. Edit **Package.appxmanifest** and check the **Webcam** capability.

-3. Add a new class `WindowsStorePlatform` with the following implementation:
+3. Add a new class `WindowsStorePlatform` with the following implementation.
+Replace "YourNamespace" with the main namespace of your project.

         using System;
         using System.Threading.Tasks;